Summer 2023 COVID-19 Update

-With the end of the federal emergency declaration regarding COVID-19 and very low COVID-19 rates on campus and in the local community, the University is scaling back our current COVID-19 protocols.
-The changes described below will go into effect on May 8, and we will evaluate these changes over the course of the summer.
-Going forward, we will treat COVID-19 as we do other communicable illnesses that impact our campus community.
+The University of Richmond scaled back its COVID-19 protocols on May 8, 2023, in line with the end of the federal emergency declaration and very low COVID-19 rates on campus and in the local community.
+We will treat COVID-19 as we do other communicable illnesses that impact our campus community.
+Details include:

 Testing

-Our community should continue to monitor their health and stay home if sick.
-As with any other illness that requires them to miss class or work, students should notify their professors, and employees should notify their supervisors if they are ill and unable to attend class or come to work.
+Our community is not required to report positive COVID-19 tests to the University; however, please continue to monitor your health and stay home if sick.
+As with any other illness that requires missing class or work, students should notify their professors, and employees should notify their supervisors if they are ill and unable to attend class or come to work.

 Isolation Protocols